sourcegraph/scip/Readme.md

 If you're interested in writing a new indexer that emits SCIP, check out our documentation on
 [how to write an indexer](https://docs.sourcegraph.com/code_intelligence/explanations/writing_an_indexer).
+Also, check out the [Debugging section][] in the Development docs.

+If you're interested in consuming SCIP data, you can either use one of the [provided language bindings](https://github.com/sourcegraph/scip/tree/main/bindings), or generate code for the [SCIP protobuf schema](./scip.proto) using the protobuf toolchain for your language ecosystem.
+Also, check out the [Debugging section][] in the Development docs.

+[debugging section]: ./Development.md#debugging

 ## Contributing